 Safety and Things to Bring

-You don’t need any guide to climb Bukit Bongol but please avoid climbing alone.
-Going with group of friends is more fun too.
-The following are some advice:
+You don’t need any guide to climb Bukit Bongol, but please avoid climbing alone.
+Going with a group of friends is even more fun.
+The following is some advice:

 Bee and Wasp

 Many bees are present along the trail, but they only mind their own business.
 They only sting to defend.
 However, these bees love salt.
 Your sweat will attract them to land on your skin to sip.
 Do NOT squish them!
-The solution is to wear long sleeve and pant to cover your skin.
+The solution is to wear long sleeves and pants to cover your skin.
 Another problem is the hard-to-spot wasp nest in the shrub.
-If you are allergy to bee venom, do bring medicine that prevents anaphylactic shock.
+If you are allergic to bee venom, bring medication to prevent anaphylaxis.

 Heat

-There are not many tree for shade on the hill, so you would be vulnerable to heatstroke in sunny day.
-Wear sunblock lotion and bring at least 1.2 Litre of drinking water.
-Sunhat or umbrella is a great protection too.
-Try to climb in early morning when it is cooling.
+There are not many trees for shade on the hill, so you would be vulnerable to heatstroke on sunny days.
+Wear sunblock lotion and bring at least 1.2 litres of drinking water.
+A sun hat or umbrella is a great protection too.
+Try to climb in the early morning when it is cooling.

 Trail Condition

-Other useful things to bring: raincoat, hiking pole, sunglasses, phone, tissue paper, face towel.
+Other useful things to bring: raincoat, hiking pole, sunglasses, phone, tissue paper, and face towel.

 How to get there